alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/04-use-pagination.md

     total,

     // [3.3.0+]
     // action status.
 This status will be changed only when the corresponding action is triggered.
-The specific values ​​are as follows:
+The specific values are as follows:
     // empty string: default status
     // loading: list data request
     // removing: list data deletion